Exact zero modes in interacting Majorana X- and Y-junctions: Two coupled chains

+where $i$ and $j$ label two chains, simply $i=1$ and $j=2$ here.
+We parametrize the two-Majorana term by the hopping amplitude $-J$, in accordance with Eq.\eqref{eq: full Hamiltonian spin}, since it couples Majorana fermions located on 'adjacent' spin sites.
+Through the Jordan-Wigner transformation, we find that

-where $i$ and $j$ label two chains, here simply $i=1$ and $j=2$, $N_i$ is the number of Majorana fermions in chain $i$ and $\tilde{N}_i = N_i/2$ denotes the number of spins.
-Despite looking non-Hermitian, the Hamiltonian is in fact Hermitian due to one of the $\sigma_z$-operators in the $\sigma_z$-string acting on the same site as the $\sigma_x$-operator in chain $j$.
-The string of $\sigma^z$ operators is a result of ordering of the two chains (see final paragraph of Appendix \ref{Ap: Majorana to spin} for more information).
-In Fig.\ref{fig:impure_chain}(a) we show the four lowest energies for $N_i=N_j=12$ as a function of the coupling strength $\alpha$.
-For visual clarity, we center the data around their average.
-The levels are labeled by the corresponding parity of the state, computed as:
+The string of $\sigma^z$ operators is a result of the two chains being ordered such that its ends meet.
+Note, one of the $\sigma^z$ operators in this string acts on the same site as the $\sigma^x$ operator in chain $j$ (effectively hiding the Hermitian nature of the coupling at a first glance).
+For two chains of $N_i=N_j=20$ Majorana fermions coupled by Eq.\eqref{eq: 2-chain coupling}, we show the four lowest energies as a function of the coupling strength $\alpha$ in Fig.\ref{fig: two chains EZM}(a) centered around the average of the two smallest energies for visual clarity.
+We label each energy level through the parity

-associated with each energy, where the product is taken over all spins in all chains.
-We observe that when the two chains are uncoupled, the ground and second excited state are both unique and have $P=1$, while the first excited state is double degenerate with $P=-1$.
-When we couple the two chains this degeneracy is lost and two states with opposite parity pair up and form in-gap states while the other two become excited states.
-From now on we will refer to these as {\it parity pairs} and {\it bulk} states respectively.
+of its corresponding state, which we compute by taking the product over all spins in the system.
+For a single finite-sized interacting Kitaev chain, the in-gap spectrum consists of a ground state and a quasi-degenerate excited state with opposite parity.
+Two decoupled copies of this chain therefore yield four in-gap states: a unique ground state and a second excited state, both with $P=1$, as well as a twofold-degenerate first excited state with $P=-1$.
+As expected, we observe this spectrum at the decoupled point $\alpha=0$.
+When we couple the two chains this degeneracy is lost and two of the four in-gap states with opposite parity pair up -- from now on we will refer to such a pair as {\it parity pairs} -- and form the new in-gap spectrum.
+The other two states become part of the bulk excitation spectrum.